gravitational/teleport/rfd/0051-x11-forwarding.md

 determined by its display number - `/tmp/.X11-unix/X<display_number>`.
 In order to avoid overlapping with any local display sockets, which start from display number 0, we start searching for an open display number between 10 and 1000.
-Both of these numbers can be configured up to their the largest display number supported by the X Protocol - the max Int32 (2147483647).
+Both of these numbers can be configured up to the largest display number supported by the X Protocol - the max Int32 (2147483647).

 During session shell creation, we can set `$DISPLAY` and X authorization data for the